Emma's Organic Dairy

 Do you use antibiotics?

-We feel that there are many other options in the dairy herd that can be used before these.
+We feel that there are many other options in the dairy herd that can be used before antibiotics.
 Our cows are free to roam the farm and find herbs and grasses and even different soils for minerals to eat, to them help self-medicate.
 We stand firm on antibiotic use as they are life savers and ought only ever to be used as such.

 Do you use grains in the cows feed?